 Additionally, the applicant participated in a meeting with the CALUC on November 7, 2023.
-At the time of writing this report, a letter from the CALUC had not been received; however, the applicant provided an Engagement Summary (attached) that outlines engagement activities and input received, beginning with tenant-focused sessions in early 2022 and continuing up to December 2023, at which time the formal application was submitted.
+A letter from the CALUC summarizing the meeting is attached.
+Further, the applicant provided an Engagement Summary (attached) that outlines engagement activities and input received, beginning with tenant-focused sessions in early 2022 and continuing up to December 2023, at which time the formal application was submitted.
 In addition, the attached rezoning book provides additional information on engagement.